jbroadway/lemur/README.md

 host your own courses that keeps you in control.

 However, Lemur has a ways to go before it is ready for non-developers.
-We still have a number of features to finish, reams of documentation to write, and more work to do to make it as simple as possible to get up and running, regardless of your skill level.
+We still have reams of documentation to write, and more work to do to make it as simple as possible to get up and running, regardless of your skill level.

 Lemur Learning is brought to you by the [Centre for Education and Work](http://www.cewca.org/), a Canadian non-profit dedicated to helping Canadians improve their lives